-Sexual harassment in the workplace has existed for centuries, primarily affecting domestic workers, servants, and women who were in the workforce.
+Sexual harassment in the workplace has existed for centuries, primarily affecting domestic workers, servants, and women in the workforce.
 It was often assumed that women wanted or deserved the sexual attention and advances that they reported, unless they had substantial evidence that they had rejected or fought against their aggressor [1].
 Only in recent decades has the law protected workers from the harassment and assault that many experienced.

 Under Title VII of the Civil Rights Act of 1964, unwanted sexual advances in the workplace were made illegal, but it was not until the 1970s that the term "sexual harassment" began to gain recognition, due in large part to the women's rights movement [1; 2].
-While sexual harassment is a term that has been familiar to the general population for the past 40 years, it has returned to the spotlight since the beginning of the "Me Too" movement, which started in 2006 but gained more widespread support and following in 2017 [3].
+While sexual harassment is a term that has been familiar to the general population for the past 40 years, it has returned to the spotlight since the beginning of the "Me Too" movement, which started in 2006 before gaining renewed support and widespread following in 2017 with the viral hashtag #metoo.
+The now-global movement continues to provide support and resources for survivors, as well as building communities of advocates and working to disrupt the systems that allow sexual harassment and violence to occur [3].

-In 2021, the Equal Employment Opportunity Commission (EEOC) received approximately 21,270 reports of harassment from employees in the private sector and in local and state governments [4].
-In 2015, the EEOC received 6,741 harassment reports from federal employees.
-In both cases, 45% of the reports were alleged cases of sexual harassment.
-According to the EEOC, approximately 90% of employees who experience harassment in the workplace never take formal action against their harasser [4; 5].
-Overall, it is estimated that between 25% and 85% of women experience sexual harassment at work [5].
-While women make up the large majority of sexual harassment victims, men are also victims.
-In 2018, men filed slightly less than 16% of all sexual harassment claims made to the EEOC [4].
+In 2024, the Equal Employment Opportunity Commission (EEOC) reported 35,774 charge receipts alleging harassment in the workplace, a 68% increase from 2021 reports of 21,270 charge receipts [4].
+In addition, the number of sexual harassment charge receipts increased proportionately from 5,581 in 2021 to 8,747 in 2024, remaining at approximately 25% of all harassment charges [12].
+According to the EEOC, approximately 75% of employees who experience harassment in the workplace never talk to a supervisor or take formal action against their harasser [5; 13].
+Overall, it is estimated that between 25% and 85% of women experience sexual harassment at work [5; 13].
+While women are more likely to experience sexual harassment, men are also affected; approximately 15% of all sexual harassment charges made to the EEOC in 2024 were filed by men [12].
 The field of health care has several risk factors that make it particularly prone to incidents of sexual harassment.
 For example, sexual harassment occurs more often in workplaces with hierarchal structures and significant power disparities, both of which are apparent in healthcare workplaces.
-Also, harassment is more common in workplaces that are male-dominated [5; 6].
-In one survey, 30% to 70% of female physicians and 50% of female medical students reported having experienced sexual or gender harassment at work [6; 7].
-Sexual harassment has also been found to be particularly common in the field of nursing [8].
-In one survey of nursing students, 60% reported having experienced sexual harassment [9].
+Also, harassment is more common in workplaces that are maledominated.
+One study found that women are six times more likely to experience sexual harassment than men in male-dominated workplaces.
+In femaledominated workplaces, men are twice as likely to experience sexual harassment than women [5].
+In another survey, 30% to 70% of female physicians and 50% of female medical students reported having experienced sexual or gender harassment at work [6].
+Another survey showed that nearly 75% of female non-surgical interns experienced sexual harassment when considering the definition, but only 25% identified their experience as such [7].
+Sexual harassment has also been found to be particularly common in the field of nursing.
+In one survey of nursing students, nearly 50% reported having experienced sexual harassment [9].
 In mental health care, a study of workers at an acute psychiatric facility found that 9.5% to 37.2% had experienced sexual harassment perpetrated by a patient/client [10].
 It is important to note that the incidence of sexual harassment is difficult to determine, as most studies of workplace violence do not distinguish physical from verbal violence/threats or sexual harassment.